gr8manbir/Manbir_den/Self_Driving_Car/CarND-Advanced-Lane-Lines/writeup.md

 All the above are done by:
-1) Taking a wapred image
+1) Taking a warped image
 2) Using opencv function cv2.sobel to identify x and y pixel gradients.
 3) Performing the mathematical operation necessary.
 For ex: for magnitude of gradient np.sqrt(sobelx**2 + sobely**2).
 4) Identifying pixels within threshold limits and discarding the rest.